 From there, a physical therapist can teach you how to properly engage and use those stronger muscles in your everyday life—whether you’re lifting groceries, laughing with friends, or going for a run.
 This combined strategy addresses both the muscle weakness and the behavioral patterns behind incontinence, offering a comprehensive path to lasting results.
 Discussing Emsella incontinence therapy with your doctor can help determine if a combined approach is right for you.

-Is the Emsella Chair Your Best Option?
+So, Is the Emsella Chair Right for You?

 Deciding on the right treatment for your pelvic health is a big step, and it’s all about finding the perfect fit for your unique body and symptoms.
 While the Emsella chair is an incredible technology and a powerful solution for many women, it’s not a one-size-fits-all answer.
 Let’s walk through who it’s best for, what you should consider, and when another path might be more effective for you.